Could your technology transform food production?

 The £90 million Transforming Food Production programme aims to integrate current world-class UK capabilities (digital technologies, artificial intelligence, engineering, biological, environmental and social sciences) into precision approaches both within new novel production systems and traditional agricultural systems to target net zero emissions.

-The first two competitions are now open for Future Food Production Systems and UK-China: Precision for Enhancing Agricultural Productivity.
-KTN is hosting a consortium building event and webcast for the UK-China competition on 5th November 2019 in London.
 In addition to hosting consortium building events KTN has set up a LinkedIn group to facilitate connections between people offering and looking for partners, this group can be joined here.

 Please click on the links below to access video recordings from the event on 3rd October in London which outlined the next phase of the Transforming Food Production programme: